nnellans/terraform-guide/README.md

 - `variables.tf`
   - Contains all of your `variable` blocks
 - `versions.tf`, `terraform.tf`, `provider.tf`
-  - Recently, it has been quite common to put the top-level `terraform` block and all of your `provider` configuration blocks into separate Configuration Files.
+  - Recently, it has been quite common to put the top-level `terraform` block and all of your `provider` configuration blocks into separate Configuration Files
   - Some of the common filenames that are used for this are `versions.tf`, `terraform.tf`, and `provider.tf`
   - You may not always find these files.
-If they don't exist, then the information is typically found at the top of `main.tf` instead.
+If they don't exist, then these blocks are typically found at the top of `main.tf` instead

 # Terraform State

 ### State Files
 - State Files use a custom JSON format
-- You should NEVER manually edit State Files
-  - Instead, use commands like `terraform import` and `terraform state` to modify the state
+- You should NEVER manually edit State Files.
+Instead, use commands like `terraform import` and `terraform state` to modify the state
 - You should NEVER store your State Files in Version Control Systems like Git:
-  - State Files often include passwords and sensitive information, and State Files are stored in plain text!
-You do NOT want a file like this stored in your Git repository.
+  - State Files often include passwords and other sensitive information
+  - State Files are stored in plain text!
+  - You do NOT want a file like this stored in your Git repository
 - Make sure your State Files are stored in a secure location and accessible only by users or accounts who require access

 ### Local Backend
-- This is the default, unless you manually specify a different Backend
+- This is the default backend that Terraform will use unless you specify a different backend
-- This is simply a file, named `terraform.tfstate`, that is created in the current directory
+- This is just a file, named `terraform.tfstate`, that is automatically created in the Root Module
-- Problems:
+- Problems with a Local Backend:
   - The State File is local to your computer, and can not be shared by other teammates
-  - You are restricted to using only 1 local State File
+  - You can only use 1 local State File
+    - (Workspaces are an exception, but they are not recommended)
-- You can start with a Local Backend, and later you can add a Remote Backend to your code.
+- You can start with a Local Backend, and later you change your code to use a Remote Backend instead.
 Terraform will recognize the local State File and prompt you to copy it to the new Remote Backend

 ### Remote Backend
-- A Remote Backend stores your State Files in remote shared storage (like Azure Storage Accounts, AWS S3 Buckets, etc.)
+- A Remote Backend stores your State Files in remote shared storage (like Azure Storage, AWS S3, etc.)
 - Most Remote Backends support:
   - Encryption at rest
   - Encryption in transit
   - File locking, so only 1 person can run a `terraform apply` command at a time
+- You can only configure 1 Remote Backend per Root Module
-- Configuring a Remote Backend is done in a `backend` block inside the root `terraform` block:
+- Configuring a Remote Backend is done in the `backend` block inside the root `terraform` block:
   ```terraform
   terraform {
     backend "azurerm" {